James-Livesey/org2-asm-quickstart/tutorial/00-hello.md

 This is the first bit of code we're writing now that is execually a bunch of executable instructions.
 Let's break it down.

-1.
-    `ldaa #$0C` followed by `os dp$emit` clears the screen.
+1.	`ldaa #$0C` followed by `os dp$emit` clears the screen.
 Here, we're loading in to the CPU's A register the value `#$0C`. `#$0C` is the ASCII code used to clear a terminal's screen.

-    It's important to include the `#` before the `$`, as without it, `$0C` will cause the CPU to attempt to read the value at address `$0C` and load it into A, whereas we want to tell the CPU that _this_ is the value we want to load.
+	It's important to include the `#` before the `$`, as without it, `$0C` will cause the CPU to attempt to read the value at address `$0C` and load it into A, whereas we want to tell the CPU using `#` that _this_ is the _immediate_ value we want to load.

 	`os dp$emit` calls a _system vector_ that reads the single byte in the A register and writes it to the screen.
 A _system vector_ is a vector that points to code in ROM, and in this case, does the complex task of talking to the display controller for us.
+You'll find that `dp$emit` is a word that's defined in `MSWI.INC`.

+2.	`ldab install_msg` and `ldx #install_msg+1` loads the size and address, respectively, of the message we want to print out.
+At `install_msg`, `.ASCIC` defines a length-prefixed string, also known as a Pascal string, where the first byte contains the length of the string, and the subsequent bytes are the characters of the string itself.
+This is handy as `ldab install_msg` loads the first byte from `install_msg` into the B register, which is the string's length.
+We then load the string's into the X register, offset by 1 to skip over the length byte, using `ldx #install_msg+1`.

+3.	`os dp$prnt` then calls a system vector that prints out a string onto the display.
+Here, it expects the length of the string to be in the B register, and the address of the first character in the X register, as we have already done.

+4.	`os kb$getk` calls a system vector that waits for the user to press a key before returning.
+The key code of the key pressed will then be stored in the B register, but we don't care about that for now.

+5.	`clc` and `rts` finish off our _install_ vector's code by first clearing the carry bit in the _condition code register_ using `clc`, to send a success signal to the system, and then returning back to the operating system with `rts` (which is the _return from subroutine_ instruction).

+It's now your turn to also write code for the _remove_ vector (`remove:`) to print a different message.

+## Let's try it out
+It's now time to assemble the code you've written so far.
+To do this in Visual Studio Code, simply press <kbd>F5</kbd>.
+Otherwise, run `./build.sh $FILE --test`, where `$FILE` is the filename of the `.asm` file you're working on.

+This will run the assembler, and then start the emulator.
+If there are problems when assembling your code, the assembler will inform you of any syntax errors that might be present.
+If everything goes to plan, you should see `Install vector` appear on the display after Psion's copyright message goes away.
+Press any key, and you should be taken to the main menu.
+We haven't written any code to add an item to the main menu yet, so you'll just see the default list of applications for now.

+You can also test the code you wrote for the _remove_ vector while you're in the emulator by selecting **Datapacks**, then **Slot B**, then **Eject**.
+On the main menu, once you press <kbd>F1</kbd> (the emulator's mapping of the <kbd>ON</kbd> key), the _remove_ vector will be called, displaying your `Remove vector` message, before your code is unloaded from RAM by the operating system.

+## A quick word on registers
+We've been diving into writing assembly code so far without too much knowledge of the CPU itself.
+It's important to understand some specific details of the CPU in order to begin writing programs of our own.
+The CPU has 7 logical registers present: our 8-bit _accumulators_ **A** and **B**, our 16-bit _double accumulator_ **D**, _index register_ **X**, _stack pointer_ **SP** and _program counter_ **PC**, and our 8-bit _condition code register_ **CCR**.
+Let's go through them:

+* **A** can hold an 8-bit byte, and is used for general-purpose data, such as adding numbers.
+* **B** is used for the same purpose as **A**.
+* **D** holds a 16-bit word, and is the same register storage area that is used for **A** and **B**.
+Here, **A** is stored as the high byte of **D**, and **B** is stored as the low byte of **D**.
+This means that if we store `$12` in **A** and `$34` in **B**, **D** will contain `$1234` as a result.
+Similarly, if we store `$5678` in **D**, **A** will become `$56`, and **B** `$78`.
+* **X** holds a 16-bit word, and is usually used to store addresses.
+However, it can be used for general-purpose storage when **D** is already in use — but note that there won't be any instructions to directly perform arithmetic operations on **X**, unlike with **D**.
+* **SP** holds the 16-bit address of the top of the _stack_, used to track the order in which subroutines are called so that `rts` returns to the previous subroutine.
+It's best not to fiddle with this unless you know what you're doing.
+* **PC** holds the 16-bit address of the next instruction to execute.
+* **CCR** is an 8-bit register that contains flags which may be set or unset, depending on the instructions executed.
+For example, its least significant bit will be set if `add` results in an integer overflow.

+You don't have as many registers to work with compared to that of an x86 CPU, but it's enough to be able to write useful programs with little difficulty.
+You will just need to  load and store data to and from RAM more frequently.